Welcome to ÖTILLÖ Sprint Malta

 For the Sunday World Series race you need to be at the Radisson Blu Hotel in Golden Sands no later than 17:00 on Saturday for registration, the welcome drink and the MANDATORY race briefing.
 You should plan Saturday and Sunday evening either at the hotel or nearby.
 We will transport all racers to Valletta from the Radisson Blu Hotel for the Sunday morning start.

 Malta has lots of options.
-However, We strongly recommend staying at the Radisson Golden Sands – an excellent 5 star property situated right on the beach at the Finish Line, where ÖTILLÖ has negotiated an exceptional rate of EUR 110 Euros per room (2 pax sharing) for all race participants, inclusive of breakfast and free cancellation up to 24 hours prior to arrival, available for booking here
+However, we strongly recommend staying at the Radisson Golden Sands – an excellent 5 star property situated right on the beach at the Finish Line, where ÖTILLÖ has negotiated an exceptional rate of EUR 145 Euros per room (2 pax sharing) for all race participants, inclusive of breakfast and free cancellation up until April 15th, available for booking here.

 We will have energy and liquid stations along the course as marked in the course map.